grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 Geomaps also support additional fields with various data types to define things like labels, numbers, heat sizes, and colors.

-### Example - latitude and longitude
+### Example - Latitude and longitude

-If you plan to use latitude and longitude coordinates, the dataset provided must include at least two fields (columns): one called latitude (you can also use lat), and one called longitude (also lon or lng).
-When you use this naming convention, the visualization automatically detects them and displays the elements.
+If you plan to use latitude and longitude coordinates, the dataset must include at least two fields (or columns): one called `latitude` (you can also use`lat`), and one called `longitude` (also `lon` or `lng`).
+When you use this naming convention, the visualization automatically detects the fields and displays the elements.
 The order of the fields doesn't matter as long as there is one latitude and one longitude.

 | Name            | latitude  | longitude | value |
 | --------------- | --------- | --------- | ----- |